PacktPublishing/-Hands-on-Developers-Guide-to-MongoDB-4.0/README.md

-# Unity 5 for Beginners [Video]
+# Hands-On Developers Guide to MongoDB 4.0 [Video]
-This is the code repository for [Unity 5 for Beginners [Video]](https://www.packtpub.com/game-development/unity-5-beginners-video?utm_source=github&utm_medium=repository&utm_campaign=9781785286346), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Hands-On Developers Guide to MongoDB 4.0 [Video]](https://www.packtpub.com/virtualization-and-cloud/hands-developers-guide-mongodb-40-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
-Unity Fundamentals is an easy-to-follow exploration of the Unity foundations.
-It covers the core features every developer needs to know to work effectively.
-Using practical and hands-on examples, Alan Thorn explores how Unity can be applied creatively to build exciting games that sell.
+MongoDB is one of the best database management systems out there for large applications.
+It makes data easy to work with.
+Ad hoc queries, indexing, and a robust aggregation framework provides powerful ways to access and analyze your data.

+This course will help you become proficient in using MongoDB for your applications and handling its data.
+We’ll take a test-driven approach to the NodeJS environment with Jest to explore all the features that MongoDB has to offer.
+Throughout the course, we’ll build a taxi aggregator database, simulate real-world challenges, and solve them with MongoDB.

+By the end of the course, you’ll be confident to work with MongoDB as a developer and integrate MongoDB into your projects.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Understand the foundations of Unity
+<LI>Understand the concepts and principles of MongoDB using a test-driven approach
-<LI>Work confidently in the Unity interface
-<LI>Understand Level Design tools
-<LI>Learn how to create interactive 3D Worlds
-<LI>Work with meshes, animations, materials, textures, and more
-<LI>Learn how to build a simple game
-<LI>Explore useful tips and tricks for accelerating your workflow
-<LI>Getting started at creating game logic and functionality </LI></UL></DIV>
+<LI>Design an effective NoSQL schema with both data nesting and referencing
+<LI>Work with the most popular MongoDB interface, Mongoose JS
+<LI>Write tests around MongoDB queries using CRUD operations
+<LI> Integrate MongoDB, Node, and Jest into your applications seamlessly </LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-Unity Fundamentals is targeted at complete newcomers to the Unity engine, including students and hobbyists seeking to enter the games industry.
-This course requires no previous Unity or game development experience.
+	basic familiarity with Javascript
 ### Technical Requirements
-This course has the following software requirements:<br/>
+This course has the following software requirements:
-Software Required (With version mentioned)

-Unity version 5.6 or higher

-OS required

-Windows 7, 8, or 10
-(64-bit)
-Mac OS X 10.9 or
-higher
+	Mongoose
+	Jest Testing Software
+	Node.js version 8+
+	MongoDB

+This course has been tested on the following system configuration:
+	OS: Any modern OS (Windows, Mac, or Linux)
+	RAM: minimum required for the Operating System
+	CPU: minimum required for the Operating System
+	Storage: 1GB free space for MongoDB and tools

 ## Related Products
-* [Introduction To Unity® For Absolute Beginners [Video]](https://www.packtpub.com/application-development/introduction-to-unity-for-absolute-beginners-video?utm_source=github&utm_medium=repository&utm_campaign=9781838648718)

-* [PowerShell Core 6.1 for Linux [Video]](https://www.packtpub.com/virtualization-and-cloud/powershell-core-61-linux-video?utm_source=github&utm_medium=repository&utm_campaign=9781838559595)

-* [Learning Linux 5 for System Administration [Video]](https://www.packtpub.com/networking-and-servers/learning-linux-5-system-administration-video?utm_source=github&utm_medium=repository&utm_campaign=9781838641634)
+* [Hands-On Spring Security 5.x [Video]](https://www.packtpub.com/application-development/hands-spring-security-5x-video)

+* [Hands-On Deep Learning with TensorFlow 2.0 [Video]](https://www.packtpub.com/application-development/hands-deep-learning-tensorflow-20-video)

+* [Java for beginners: Step-by-step hands-on guide to Java [Video]](https://www.packtpub.com/application-development/java-beginners-step-step-hands-guide-java-video)